jerus-org/cull-gmail/docs/cli_init.md

   - Must be for Desktop application type
   - Will be copied to config directory as `credential.json`

+### Rules Configuration

+- `--rules-dir <DIR>`: Optional separate directory for rules.toml file
+  - Useful for version controlling rules separately from credentials
+  - Supports the same path prefixes as `--config-dir` (h:, c:, r:)
+  - If not provided, rules.toml is created in the configuration directory

+- `--skip-rules`: Skip rules.toml file creation
+  - The rules.toml file will not be created during initialization
+  - Useful for ephemeral compute environments where rules.toml is provided externally
+  - The cull-gmail.toml will still reference the rules.toml path with a comment
+  - If combined with `--rules-dir`, the directory is created but the file is not

 ### Execution Modes

 - `--dry-run`: Preview all planned actions without making changes